April 13, 1949

 The Columbia River rises in Canada, and part of its watershed is in that country.
 Under long-standing treaties, the governments of Canada and the United States consult with each other on any development projects which affect international waters, including the Columbia River.
 The Columbia Valley Administration can work out, in cooperation with appropriate Canadian agencies and in accordance with our treaty obligations, practical means of developing the resources of the Columbia River region, on both sides of the international boundary, on an integrated basis.
 It is my hope that we will be able in this respect to demonstrate to the world new ways of achieving mutual benefit through international programs of resource development.

 A further vital element in developing a better organization of Federal resource activities in the Columbia Valley region is to bring about a larger degree of local participation.
 To this end I recommend that the Columbia Valley Administration be required to have its headquarters in the region, easily accessible to the people who live there.
 I recommend further that the Administration be required, with respect to all phases of its activities, to seek the advice, assistance, and participation of State and local governments, agriculture, labor and business groups, educational institutions and other representative groups concerned.
-This can best be done, as the Tennessee Valley Authority experience has shown, not through formalistic statutory machinery, but through the establishment by the Administration of a large number of advisory groups for its different activities and in different parts of the region, and through the use, wherever possible, of established local agencies to carry out the development program.
+This can best be done, as the Tennessee Valley Authority experience has shown, not through formalistic statutory machinery, but through the establishment by the Administration of a large number of advisory groups for its different activities and in different parts of the region, and through the use, wherever possible, of established local

 To the Congress of the United States: